 Mechanism is a core research field in mechanical engineering, where diverse mechanisms are designed for mechanical components to achieve desired movements.
 Overconstrained linkage is a unique type of spatial mechanism, which does not comply with the Grübler-Kutzbach’s mobility criterion.
 It is mobile due to the geometric properties of joints connecting the links.
-It has been widely utilized in the field of aerospace engineering structures, mainly because of its structural stiffness, simple construction and reliability.
+It has been widely utilized in the field of engineering structures, mainly because of its structural stiffness, simple construction and reliability.

 1 New Spatial Overconstrained Linkages